NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Payments.md

 Payments
 ============

-The Payment API is used for creating, updating and viewing payment information on the EPay Advantage website.
+The Payment API is used for creating, updating, and viewing payment information on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update a Payment
 --------------------

-* `POST /payment` will create or update a payment on the EPay Advantage website based on the request JSON payload.
+* `POST /payment` will create or update a payment on the EPay Advantage website based on the JSON request payload.
 If updating a payment, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>